ooni/probe/README.md

 ## Install libdnet and pypcap python bindings

 It's ideal to install these manually since the ones in debian or ubuntu are not up to date.

+If you don't already have Subversion installed:

+    sudo apt-get install subversion

 For libdnet: